Shepherd of My Soul

 That tragedy struck my life on that day and stayed with me for many years.
 I thought I could never be the same person again.
 I had no idea how to cope with such trauma along with grief, depression, anger, and bitterness.
 The battle of psychological trauma was very deeply profound.

 My journey of healing emotional and psychological wounds was very uncomfortable and painful.
 I went through a lot of struggles.
 Several times in my journey, I was doubting that my Shepherd was far from me.
 He could not hear my cries.
-When deep dark of depression took control over me, I felt tossed into the deep dark valley of my life--it was where I needed my Shepherd the most.
+When deep, dark depression took control over me, I felt tossed into the deep dark valley of my life--it was where I needed my Shepherd the most.

 I have learned that meditation and prayer are the most effective way of healing.
 I realized that in the deep dark valley of my life, I needed to rely on the Shepherd of my soul.
 He helped me to walk through my journey by acknowledging my dependency on my Shepherd.
 Meditating on the Word of my Shepherd and talking to Him through my prayers helped me to realize that He walked with me in the journey.
 It helped me to stay close to my Shepherd.
 It also helped me to realize that His love endures forever.